particle-iot/docs/src/content/reference/developer-tools/jtag.md

 To make it easy to restore a device to a completely known state, we've provided .hex files for several device platforms and Device OS versions.

 - Make sure you select the right one!
-Note that there are two different B Series SoM images, one for the B4xx and different one for the B5xx.
-Also note that Photon and P1 are different, but Electron and E Series are the same.
+Note that there are two different B-Series SoM images, one for the B4xx and different one for the B5xx.
+Also note that Photon and P1 are different, but Electron and E-Series are the same.
 - The flash procedure described here does not erase configuration.
 The following are *not* erased:
   - Emulated EEPROM contents
   - Device Keys